 (1) Tuttle (2017) was a before-after-control-impact field experiment that found no direct or indirect effect of invasive lionfish on the native cleaner goby.
 However, lionfish did reduce populations of another cleaner, the juvenile bluehead wrasse.
 Lionfish may have also indirectly caused fewer large predators to aggregate around patch reefs.
 This surprising result may impact recreational, commercial, and subsistence fisheries in the region that target large predatory fishes.

-(2) Tuttle et al. submitted found that captive lionfish will eat the cleaner goby but quickly learn not to.
+(2) Tuttle et al. (2015 and submitted) found that captive lionfish will eat the cleaner goby but quickly learn not to.
 This learned aversion is the likely result of a previously undescribed chemical defense on the skin of the goby, which caused lionfish to hyperventilate.

 Successful invasions are largely explained by some combination of enemy release, where the invader escapes its natural enemies from its native range, and low biotic resistance, where native species in the invaded range fail to control the invader.
 I examined the extent to which parasites may mediate both release and resistance in the introduction of lionfish to Atlantic coral reefs.

 (1) Sikkel et al. (2014) found that lionfish are weakly susceptible to one type of generalist ectoparasite, the gnathiid isopod, in both the native Pacific and introduced Atlantic ranges.

 (2) Ramos-Ascherl et al. (2015) was a survey of macroparasites infecting lionfish in the Cayman Islands, The Bahamas, and Puerto Rico.